 Much as this blog may convince you otherwise, I do occasionally read an adult book.
 Sometimes I manage to extricate myself from the comforting short shelves of the juvenile section and venture upstairs to the grown-up books.
-This was one book well worth the trip.
+Freakonomics was well worth the trip.

 Freakonomics mentions in both the introduction and later in the body of the text that there is no unifying thread, which is pretty accurate.
 This makes it difficult to write about, certainly, since it’s really more like reading a collection of essays, rather than a book.
 If there is a central theme, it’s incentives and cause and effect – what causes people to do things and how one decision or legislation can make an impact decades later.

 On the Freakonomics book flap it says that the reader of the book will have “enough riddles and stories to last a thousand cocktail parties,” and that is certainly true.
 There is a chapter about the Ku Klux Klan and how they are similar to real estate agents in that their main power is information (once the information is freely available, those groups lose their prestige and mystique).
 Another chapter discusses how the drug dealer system is set up nearly identically to any Fortune 500 company.
 The final chapter talks about if and how names affect children, how and why names come in and out of style, and what role race plays in naming a child.
 You could carry on a interesting and intelligent conversation about any page in this book (unless you’re one of those really obnoxious know-it-all conversationalists); it’s just that excellent.